-What are the reserves?
+What are the Reserves?

-What is required to become a reserve?
+What is required to become a Reserve Deputy Sheriff?

 What do the reserves do?

-Reserves are required to complete a reserve academy and field training in a timely fashion.
 Reserves are further expected to attend monthly reserve meetings, participate in decision making, and fulfill the monthly obligation of 20 hours of volunteer time a month.
 Reserves can complete this requirement by attending meetings and training, and doing patrol work or special events work.

 For more information, contact Sergeant Steve Frambes at 541-967-3950 or send him an email SFrambes@linnsheriff.org.